phil303/react-touch/README.md

   - [Emulating a Smartphone Dashboard](http://phil303.github.io/react-touch/examples/smartphone-dashboard/)

 ## What Does This Library Do?
-If you've ever written mobile web software, then you might've found yourself needing the ability to touch drag a component, measure a hold, or handle a swipe.
-This library aims to make all that simpler by abstracting away the details so you can wrap your component and move on.
+If you've ever written mobile web software, then you might've found yourself needing the ability to touch drag a component, measure a hold, or react to a swipe or gesture.
+This library is a set of higher level React components that abstract out the details of those things so you can wrap your components and move on.

 ## API
 Exports: